 Serious and fatal trucking accidents are all too common.
-Every day nearly there are, on average, eleven semi truck accidents killing nearly 4,000 people each year, according to the Federal Motor Carrier Safety Administration.
+Every day nearly there are, on average, eleven (11) semi-truck accidents, and commercial vehicle collisions are responsible for killing nearly 4,000 people each year, according to the Federal Motor Carrier Safety Administration.
 Additionally more than 100,000 people are injured every year in truck crashes.
 Semi-truck accidents happen quite frequently in Washington state.
 Truck drivers are often required to deliver their cargo on a very strict schedule which can result in long hours on the road with little or no sleep.

 Exhausted or distracted truck drivers often cause major accidents that leave victims with life-threatening and permanent injuries.
 Poorly maintained trucks and those with unsecured loads are also causes of trucking accidents.
 Semi trucks can weigh anywhere from 10,000 to 80,000 pounds, which puts regular commuters at a serious disadvantage when it comes to their overall safety.

 - What kind of financial compensation can I receive after an accident involving a semi-truck?